Impressions from the Seahawks’ preseason win against the Los Angeles Chargers

 Seahawks coach Pete Carroll particularly liked that Seattle rushed for 125 yards on 21 carries in the first half, an average of 6.0 per attempt.

 “I thought the running backs did a really nice job,” Carroll said.
 “Everybody ran the ball well.
-That’s a real tribute to the system I think.
+That’s a real tribute to the system, I think.
 I’m really excited we were able to do that.”

 While Chargers’ starting quarterback Philip Rivers did not play a down, Russell Wilson played the first three series, leading the Seahawks to two touchdowns and one failed possession that ended in a punt.